DROP/ADD FAQ FOR INSTRUCTORS

 - Can instructors tell students who have submitted enrollment requests for their class that they must come to the first class meeting?

 NO!
 Students may be pre-registered for a class that meets at the same time as the class for which they have submitted an enrollment request, so they can not be expected to attend the first class meeting.
 If students are not pre-registered for a class meeting at the same time as the class they would like to get in to, instructors can encourage the students to attend the first class meeting.
-However, this should not give the student an advantage over other students who would like to be admitted to the course and were unable to attend the first class meeting.
 Full text of the EPC Statement is available here.

 - Can I tell students who would like to be admitted to my class that they must attend the first class meeting in order to be admitted?